atinm/clover-online-orders/readme.txt

 == Upgrade Notice ==

-= 1.2.71 =
+= 1.2.80 =
-Added two new store interfaces.
+Fixed the reordering issue and added the clean inventory feature with customization for the 4th store interface